tobyweston/blog/source/_posts/2012-07-04-pair-tests-what-candidates-can-expect.md

 comments: true
 categories: agile coaching
 sidebar: false
-keywords: "pair tests, interview, tdd, pairing exercise, agile pair test"
+keywords: "pair tests, interview, tdd, pairing exercise, agile pair test, what to expect from an agile pair interview"
 description: "This post talks a little about what to expect from a pair test and offers a few tips to surviving the ordeal."
 ---